-Neither Carey Pensions UK LLP nor Carey Pension Trustees UK Ltd have provided any advice whatsoever in respect of this transaction ...'
+Neither Carey Pensions UK LLP nor Carey Pension Trustees UK Ltd have provided any advice whatsoever in respect of this transaction.'

-- An 'urgent memorandum' to the Armed Forces Pension Scheme saying he wanted to transfer his pension and requesting discharge forms be sent to Options. - A declaration saying Mr C wanted to transfer from the Armed Forces Pension Scheme to an Options SIPP, and saying that: he understood he was forfeiting a defined benefit; his pension and death benefits under an Options SIPP would depend on investment performance; benefits might be less than those of the Armed Forces Pension Scheme; and Options hadn't given advice and would provide an executiononly service. - A fee schedule showing the fees Mr C would pay to Options and Caledonian.
+- An 'urgent memorandum' to the Armed Forces Pension Scheme saying he wanted to transfer his pension and requesting discharge forms be sent to Options. - A declaration saying Mr C wanted to transfer from the Armed Forces Pension Scheme to an Options SIPP, and saying that: he understood he was forfeiting a defined benefit; his pension and death benefits under an Options SIPP would depend on investment performance; benefits might be less than those of the Armed Forces Pension Scheme; and Options hadn't given advice and would provide an executiononly service. - A letter of authority giving permission for Options to give Caledonian any information Caledonian might request about Mr C's SIPP and the purchase of investments in the